-There are millions of sambar recipes, just search the internet, and here is a simple one, if you wish to try one.
-For a more traditional recipes see here.
+There are millions of sambar recipes, just search the internet, and here is a very simple one, if you’d like to try.

-Sambars are often served as part of a meal with a number of Indian dishes, but can also be served on its own with rice, naan or other Indian bread, maybe with a small salad containing cucumber, tomato and raw onion, for a simple but great lunch.
+Sambars are often served as part of a meal with a number of Indian dishes, but can also be served on its own with rice, naan or other Indian bread, maybe with a small salad containing cucumber, tomato and onion, for a simple but great lunch.

 125 g Toor dal